Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Description of the Method

 We follow an encoder-decoder architecture using a point cloud encoder and two symmetric non-linear decoders for the identity and expression blendshapes.
 As we will develop further, we propose a novel approach to avoid mouth artifacts by blending the non-linear blendshapes smoothly with linear blendshapes of the mouth region (defined based on the geodesic radius from the inside of the mouth).
 The flowchart of the method is presented in Figure \ref{fig:flowchart}.

+\paragraph{Input shape representations} At inference time, our method only requires that we may randomly sample points on the surface of the scan.
+At training time, we optionally use the normal vectors at the sampled points (see Section \ref{sec:losses}).
+Therefore, any input modality that satisfies these requirements is suitable for training and inference.

+In this work, we deal with training datasets of raw scans represented as meshes rigidly aligned (with scaling) with the template.
 Contrary to \cite{Liu_2019_ICCV}, we do not apply any further processing on the 3D scans after rigid alignment.
 In particular, no surface subdivision and no offline sampling for data augmentation are done.
-For both training and inference, we only assume we are given the raw scans as meshes (a point cloud is enough for inference, as shown in Section \ref{sec:in_the_wild}, though \textit{any input modality from which we can sample points on the surface would be suitable for inference, and also for training with the addition of point normals}), and that these scans are rigidly aligned (with scaling) with the template.
+We will also demonstrate inference on raw point clouds directly (Section \ref{sec:in_the_wild}).

 We dynamically sample $N_s = 2^{16} = 65536$ points uniformly at random on the surface of the input mesh using a triangle weighting scheme.
 Furthermore, we use the sampled point cloud as ground truth in the Chamfer loss.
 This ensures the vertices of the registration can be matched to points anywhere on the input surface, including inside triangles where the true projection of the vertices of the registration are more likely to lie.